-Like many guys my age, I've managed to pack on a few pounds in the last few years (I'm not obese and pretty muscular actually), but I'm still a Big Tuna . . .
+Like many guys my age, I've managed to pack on a few pounds in the last few years (I'm not obese and pretty muscular, actually), but I'm still a Big Tuna . . .
 6'-1" and 270 . . . so, if you're looking for 5 percent body fat and six pack abs, please keep scrolling through the profiles . . . and good luck with that!
 I belong to a gym and I'm working hard to get back to where I was.
 I enjoy exercising, especially lifting weights.
 I messed up my left knee in a sky diving accident a few years ago (combined with the damage of high school and college football), and it's never really been right even after the surgery.
 If you're looking for a tennis partner, I'm probably not the guy for you right now, but getting my knee replaced is on my radar screen.
 I used to race four-wheelers and desert sport trucks (Baja 1000) and still have a lust for excitement and adventure.
 Although it's been a few years since I last flew a helicopter, I still have a passion for that as well.
 I enjoy white wine, fresh flowers (especially purple tulips) and great smelling candles - patchouli is my favorite, it's extremely sensual.

-I'm a former elected official and I'm active in state and national politics, currently gearing up for the 2014 election cycle.
+I'm a former elected official and I'm active in state and national politics, currently gearing up for the 2014 and 2016 election cycles.
 I am not politically correct.
 My daughter is a Liberal Feminist, my son is a Conservative Republican and I have friends of every stripe in between.
 That's the beauty of America, we all have free choice.
 I still open car doors for women and I'm not lonely, needy or clingy.
 I can cook, clean and do my own laundry.
 I have brown hair, blue eyes and dimples.
 I'm also a great kisser if that matters to you . . . it matters to me (that sound you just heard was me patting myself on the back - LOL).